 Here’s what to watch out for:

 - Lechenaultias are susceptible to several diseases which cause root rot and a quick death.
 As mentioned above it is essential to have excellent drainage to reduce the risk of attack.
-Regular applications of eco-seaweed and eco-aminogro will build a stronger healthier plant and also help to keep diseases at bay.
+Regular applications of OCP eco-seaweed and OCP eco-aminogro will build a stronger healthier plant and also help to keep diseases at bay.

-- Usually they are untroubled by pests, but if aphids, mites or caterpillars do attack, spray as necessary with eco-oil or OCP eco-neem.
+- Usually they are untroubled by pests, but if aphids, mites or caterpillars do attack, spray as necessary with OCP eco-oil or OCP eco-neem.
 Any scale that appears can be controlled with a horticultural oil.